ocramz/twelve/README.md

 ```
 $ twelve
-twelve
+twelve, a little static website build tool

 Usage: twelve COMMAND
-  twelve
+  twelve lets you build an HTML page from a collection of templates.
+Please
+  refer to the README for details. github.com/ocramz/twelve

 Available options:
   -h,--help                Show this help text

 Available commands:
-  init                     Initialize the environment
+  init                     Initialize a 'twelve' project
-  build                    Build website
+  build                    Build an HTML page
 ```

 `twelve` has two commands:

 * `init` initializes a project in the current directory, if there isn't one already (i.e. creates a config file and the input and output directories).
+The input directory contains the HTML templates that will be used for populating the final result.

-The default behaviour can be overridden with command line parameters.
+The default directories can be overridden with command line parameters.

 * `build` does the whole work : produces a full HTML file by starting from a given input template file and splicing in the content of all references:

 ```
 $ twelve build
-Usage: twelve build [-i|--dir-in DIR] [-o|--dir-out DIR] -f FILEPATH
+Usage: twelve build -f FILEPATH
-  Build website
+  Build an HTML page

 Available options:
-  -i,--dir-in DIR          input directory (default: "_templates")
-  -o,--dir-out DIR         output directory (default: "_site")
   -f FILEPATH              path of input file
 ```